Cross Data Center Replication (XDCR)

 -

-The data contained in a specified source bucket is replicated to a specified destination bucket; and the data contained in the destination bucket is, in turn, replicated back to the source bucket.
-This allows both buckets to be used for the serving of data, which may provide faster data access for users and applications in remote geographies.
+XDCR replicates data from a specified source bucket to a specified destination bucket, and simultaneously replicates data from the destination bucket back to the source bucket.
+This allows applications to use both buckets for serving data, which may provide faster data access for users and applications in remote geographies.

 Technically, XDCR only performs unidirectional replication.
-A bidirectional topology is created by implementing two unidirectional replications, in opposite directions, between two clusters; such that a bucket on each cluster functions as both source and destination.
+XDCR creates a bidirectional topology by implementing two unidirectional replications, in opposite directions, between two clusters; such that a bucket on each cluster functions as both source and destination.

-When creating a replication from one Capella cluster to another, you will specify whether to make the replication bidirectional.
-If left unspecified, the replication will be unidirectional from the source bucket to the destination bucket and will appear under the Replication tab of the source cluster.
+When creating a replication from one Capella cluster to another, you’ll specify whether to make the replication bidirectional.
+If not specified, the replication is unidirectional from the source bucket to the destination bucket and appears under the Replication tab of the source cluster.
 If the replication is configured to be bidirectional, the replication will appear under the Replication tab of both the source cluster and the destination cluster.

 When creating a replication from Capella to a self-managed cluster (which is a cluster established outside Capella), the replication can only be specified as unidirectional.
 This is because a replication from the self-managed cluster to Capella cannot be entirely configured on Capella: it needs partially to be configured on the self-managed cluster itself.
 For instructions, see Create a Replication to Capella from a Self-Managed Cluster.